-Son of Dracula is a 1943 American horror feature film directed by Robert Siodmak – his first film for Universal studios – with a screenplay based on an original story by his brother Curt.
+Son of Dracula is a 1943 American horror film directed by Robert Siodmak with a screenplay based on an original story by his brother Curt Siodmak.

-The movie stars Lon Chaney, Jr. and his frequent co-star Evelyn Ankers.
+The Universal production stars Lon Chaney, Jr. and his frequent co-star Evelyn Ankers.
 It is the third in Universal Studios’ Dracula trilogy, beginning with Dracula and Dracula’s Daughter.

 Hungarian Count Alucard (Lon Chaney Jr.), a mysterious stranger, arrives in the U.S. invited by Katherine Caldwell (Louise Allbritton), one of the daughters of New Orleans plantation owner Colonel Caldwell (George Irving).